pierrebedu/covid19-project/README.md

 PERSONNAL PROJECT.
-By personnal interest and to learn!
+By personnal interest for the epidemic situation and to learn!

 Attempt to predict covid-19 diagnostic on the basis of the patient's clinical data.
 Classification task

 EDA file :